SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

     You must specify a port.

     You can use the asterisk ( * ) as the wildcard.
 When using the wildcard, you must adhere to the following rules:
-        The wildcard must contain at least two subdomains, for example, *.x.y.
+        The host must contain at least two subdomains, for example, *.x.y.
         The wildcard can only replace one subdomain, that is, it cannot replace a '.' .

 ### Your Website is Not in the SmartEdit Allowlist